uu-sml/phd-course-helper/README.md

 # phdcourses

-Course log for SysCon PhD students.
+Course helper for SysCon PhD students.

 To run locally, clone the repo and run